gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 Start the win10 VM.
 Enter the directory of the looking-glass client and start it: `./looking-glass-client -F -m KEY_F9 -c`.
 Looking glass has many options.
 Here we use `-F` for fullscreen, `F9` to capture the mouse in the VM and `-c` for a shared clipboard.
 As second time `F9` brings the mouse to the host back.
 On the win10 guest, it is recommended to install SPICE guest tools from <https://www.spice-space.org/download.html#windows-binaries>.
 See looking glass FAQ.
+The newest version (B6) also does not require the installation of additional components for audio as it now supports audio transport via the SPICE protocol and on the host pulseaudio/pipewire output.

 IMHO: the graphics performance is very good.
 Close to bare metal.
+Such a great pice of software.